-- The 6 Principles or Nurture and Attachment Theory underpin everything we do. - We are committed to promoting safe practice within the context of respect and dignity.

-- Our aim is for all pupils to build secure and trusting relationships with staff and their peers.
-This will enable them to learn the skills they need to regulate their emotions as independently as possible. - All staff are responsible for helping pupils to regulate their emotions, anxiety and any resulting challenging behaviour. - We will continually reflect, record, plan and take action to reduce pupils' anxieties. - If pupils are in crisis or display challenging behaviours all staff will manage this calmly, effectively and keep everyone safe. - A clear commitment is required by all staff to this behaviour policy in order for it to be effective. - It is essential that over time this policy should be reviewed regularly in order to determine its effectiveness.
+- The 6 Principles or Nurture and Attachment Theory underpin everything we do. - We are committed to promoting safe practice within the context of respect and dignity. - Our aim is for all pupils to build secure and trusting relationships with staff and their peers.
+This will enable them to learn the skills they need to regulate their emotions as independently as possible. - All staff are responsible for helping pupils to regulate their emotions, stress and any resulting behaviour that challenges. - We will continually reflect, record, plan and take action to reduce pupils' stressors. - If pupils are in crisis or display behaviours that challenge, all staff will manage this calmly, effectively and keep everyone safe. - A clear commitment is required by all staff to this behaviour policy in order for it to be effective. - It is essential that over time this policy should be reviewed regularly in order to determine its effectiveness.